tamirgen/Tic-Tac-Toe/README.md

 - Game class is in charge of:
    * Swapping turns between players.
-   * Hold the actual game.
+   * Holding the actual game.
-   * Check and announce the winner or call for a draw.
+   * Checking and announce the winner or call for a draw.

    <br>